 Groves has testified before Congress on international law, human rights, the United Nations and treaties such as the U.N.
 Convention on the Law of the Sea, the Convention on the Rights of Persons with Disabilities, and the Convention on the Elimination of All Forms of Discrimination against Women.

 In 2013, Groves was awarded the Dr. W. Glenn and Rita Campbell Award for his work.
 The award is given annually to the Heritage employee who made “an outstanding contribution to the analysis and promotion of a free society.”

 Groves is a frequent guest commentator on domestic and international television and radio.
-He has appeared on ABC, BBC, CNBC, CNN and CNN International, Fox News Channel, National Public Radio, Voice of America, NHK, Al Jazeera, Alhurra, and the Canadian Broadcasting Corp.
+He has appeared on ABC, BBC, CNBC, CNN and CNN International, Fox News Channel, MSNBC, National Public Radio, Voice of America, NHK, Al Jazeera, Alhurra, and the Canadian Broadcasting Corp.

 His commentary and opinion pieces have been published by journals such as National Review, The Weekly Standard, The Daily Signal, and Human Events, as well as by The Washington Times and other major newspapers across America.

 Groves holds a master of laws from Georgetown University Law Center, a juris doctorate from Ohio Northern University's College of Law, and a bachelor of arts in history from Florida State University.
 A native of Washington, D.C., Groves currently lives in Virginia with his wife, Caitlin, and daughter, Elizabeth.